What they do

 Education and training

-To become a ship’s officer, you usually need to study a qualification in maritime operations.
+To become a ship’s officer, you usually need to gain a qualification in maritime operations.

 The Diploma of Maritime Operations (Watchkeeper Deck) is offered at South Metropolitan TAFE in Western Australia.